Priyanshu-cam/Demo/README.md

 # Demo
-This is my first Repos to learn Git and Github
+This is my first Repos to learn Git and GitHub,
+Author: Priyanshu Jain